walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 add new features to it) and the last line extends the 'Drone' object so that now it can build skyscrapers among other things.
-Once you've typed in the above code and saved the file, type `/js refresh()` in your in-game prompt, then type ...
+Once you've typed in the above code and saved the file, type `/js refresh()` in your in-game prompt, then type:

      /js myskyscraper(2);

-...
 A two-story skyscraper should appear.
 If you're feeling adventurous, try a 10 story skyscraper!
 Or a 20 story skyscraper!
 Minecraft has a height limit (256 blocks from bedrock) beyond which you can't build.
 If you try to build higher than this then building